4 Cash Flow Errors to Avoid at All Costs

 Using these features has saved them money because they can really drill down into their budgets.
 The team can identify where they need to make savings, or if they need to renegotiate with a supplier, and can easily put that into a scenario, which will show what the result is likely to be.
 Read the full case study here.

-Our Co-Founder Hannah McIntyre puts the differences as…
+FUTRLI Co-Founder Hannah Dawson puts the differences as…

 - Budgeting is the starting point for (what we believe to be) an even more important measure of success, your cash flow forecast; a vital piece of financial scenario planning for any company.